dive-be/eloquent-super/README.md

 However, if the sub types have very different data fields, then MTI is the better tool.
 Using STI in this case will cause the table in question to have **a lot** of `NULL` columns.

+## What problem does this package solve?

+### Short answer

+As a matter of fact, it solves absolutely **nothing**.
+"Why this package, then?" you may ask.
+Well, read on.

+### Long answer

+You see, Eloquent already gives us the ability to define polymorphic relationships.
+The only thing you need to start leveraging MTI capabilities in Eloquent is a `MorphOne` relationship.
+This package adds a nice DX layer on top of the existing functionality, so it is a tad nicer to work with these kind of tightly coupled relationships.

+So, the "meat and potatoes" of this package is **delegating calls** to the defined `super` relationship (and a couple more things).
+There is no real "parent" class in an object oriented sense.
+It is a conscious decision to not sprinkle too much magic on the models.

 ## Installation

 ```shell